chongjason914/pandas-tutorial/README.md

 manipulation and data visualisation.

 ## What is Pandas Zero to Hero?
-Pandas Zero to Hero is my self-made beginner's tutorial to using pandas.
+Pandas Zero to Hero is a beginner's tutorial to using the Pandas library.
 This repo contains the materials that I will use to conduct my weekly tutorial lessons on my
 YouTube channel.

 ## How will the tutorial be structured?